 Simple English definitions for legal terms

-Read a random definition: accident
+Read a random definition: charitable organization

 Welfare is a program that helps people who don't have enough money to live.
 The government started it during the Great Depression in the 1930s when many people were out of work.
 There are different types of welfare programs, like Supplemental Security Income (SSI) for elderly, blind, and disabled people, and Aid to Families with Dependent Children (AFDC) for families with kids.
 The government also helps with things like healthcare and food through programs like Medicaid and Food Stamps.
 In 1996, the government changed the welfare program to make it harder to get and limited how long people could receive it.
 The rules for getting welfare can be complicated, but they have to follow the Constitution.